Linuxfabrik/lfops/roles/mastodon/README.md

 redis__conf_bind: 'fqdn.example.com' # Allow access from container.
 Make sure the DNS entry (or /etc/hosts) points to the correct ip (not 127.)

 # Elasticsearch (if needed)
-elasticsearch_oss__network_host: 'fqdn.example.com' # Allow access from container.
+elasticsearch__network_host: 'fqdn.example.com' # Allow access from container.
 Make sure the DNS entry (or /etc/hosts) points to the correct ip (not 127.)
 ```